 About the Department

-With 37 full-time faculty members (24 sociologists and 13 anthropologists), our department is one of the largest and most prestigious of its kind in Canada.
+Our department is one of the largest and most prestigious of its kind in Canada.
 The number of our faculty and the diversity of their interests allow us to cover a wide range of topical fields, theoretical approaches and geographic regions.
 In both disciplines, we offer the full range of academic programs, from BA to PhD.
 Our alumni can be found in all sectors of society, from government and developmental work, to arts and media.
 Many Canadian sociologists have begun their professional careers with a PhD from Carleton; in 2016, external reviewers called the Sociology doctorate program “a national treasure.”
 Since 2009, with the inauguration of a PhD in anthropology, our department also contributes to the training of professional anthropologists.

 Faculty and students in the Department of Sociology and Anthropology at Carleton University pursue a wide range of academic, community, and pedagogical interests.
 Both the Sociology and Anthropology programs are committed to social justice, critical thinking, and rigorous research and teaching.
 We help students develop skills for addressing social issues across a range of contexts.
 Research and courses within the department touch on citizenship, globalization, migration, cultural studies, gender and feminist theories, criminology, social movements, youth cultures, race and racialization, childhood studies, political economy, education, symbolism, rituals, colonialism, health, labour, development, Indigenous issues, environment, and language, to name only a few.